ndcroos/awesome-topological-data-analysis/README.md

 # awesome-topological-data-analysis
 A collection of awesome topological data analysis links, frameworks, libraries and software.
 Inspired by awesome projects line.
-I started this collection because I wanted to have an overview of this field.
+I started this collection because I wanted to have an overview of this field and kep track of anything I find interesting.
 This collection will also include items under the heading of computational algebraic topology, applied topology, topological signal processing etc. Feel free to send in pull-requests.

 # Resources